 The CE mark (officially CE marking) is a mandatory marking on certain products, which is required if they are placed on the market in the European Economic Area (EEA).
 By affixing the CE marking, the manufacturer, or its representative, or the importer assures that the item meets all the essential requirements of all applicable EU directives.
 Examples of European Directives requiring CE marking: Toys-, Machinery-, Low Voltage equipment-, R&TTE-, EMC-Directive.
 There are about 25 Directives requiring CE marking.

-This is a location in advance of a signal box up to which the track must be clearto allow a signalman to accept a train into a block section.
+This railroad related term describes a location in advance of a signal box up to which the track must be cleared to allow a signalman to accept a train into a block section.
 This assures that only one train can occupy a block section at a time.

 See the MERG newsletter (now called a Journal) of March 2006 pages 23 on the web site.